LukeGrahamLandry/franca/docs/codegen.md

 inc :: fn(a: FatExpr) FatExpr #macro = @{ @[a] + 1 };
 // (y := @inc(x);) => (y := { x + 1 };)
 ```

+Macros can participate in overload resolution, but barely.
+The types are always ast nodes (not the types of the expressions themselves).
+So you can have the same function name be (a 1 param macro, a 2 param macro, and a non-macro),
+but it can't be more macros that expect specific types.

 ### Ast Apis